Undercoders/learngit/readme.txt

-Git is a vrsion control system.
+Git is a distributed version contrlo system
 Git is free software.